mik284/Learning-concepts/README.md

 console.log(myPrototype);
 // { favoriteFood: 'cheese', hasTail: true }
 Great!
 The prototype of ralph has the same properties as the result because they are the same object.
 Object.getPrototypeOf() is great for retrieving the prototype of a given object.
+# Summary

+Inheritance in JavaScript is when an object is based on another object.
+Inheritance allows us to reuse existing code, having objects take on properties of other objects.

+When a function is called as a constructor using the new operator, the function creates and returns a new object.
+This object is secretly linked to its constructor's prototype, which is just another object.
+Using this secret link allows an object to access the prototype's properties and methods as if it were its own.
+If JavaScript does not find a particular property within an object, it will keep looking up the prototype chain, eventually reaching Object() (top-level parent) if necessary.

+We also looked at a few methods and properties that allow use to check the origins and references of objects and their prototypes, namely:

+`hasOwnProperty()
+isPrototypeOf()
+Object.getPrototypeOf()
+.constructor`